ow2-proactive/prestocloud-tosca-interpreter/README.md

 - *tosca_repository* : Refering the TOSCA definition file necessary to tosca file parsing.
 A valid directory containing valid definition has to be specified. `src/main/resources/repository/` is provided as an example in the repository.

 - *tosca_resource*: Refering to the directory containing tosca file defining cloud and edge resource to be schedulled.
-A valid file containing cloud resource and edge resourc definition has to be mandatorily specified. `src/test/resources/prestocloud/resources/` is provided as an example.
+A valid file containing cloud resource and edge resource definition has to be mandatorily specified. `src/test/resources/prestocloud/resources/` is provided as an example.

 - *type_level_tosca_file*: Identifying the tosca file to be parsed and interpreted into an ADIAM's reconfiguration plan.
 This parameter must refer to a valid TOSCA file

+- *reconfiguration_deployment_file*: Pointing to the ADIAM reconfiguration file to be created.
+This file is to be consumed later by the [ADIAM main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).

 - *instance_level_tosca_file*: Providing the instance level TOSCA file to be produced.
 The file has not to necessarily exist.

-- *reconfiguration_deployment_file*: Pointing to the ADIAM reconfiguration file to be created.
-This file is to be consumed later by the [ADIAM main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).

 - *mapping*: Containing the scheme of an already existing deployment.
 Can refer to a non-existing file for initial deployment.